 You may want to make a more concerted effort to establish your role as alpha (think: peaceful leader), and keep a crate or kennel as a safe place to put the dog for a calming break, a trip out of the house, or when with children unsupervised.
 As with any other breed of dog, a bored pet usually means a naughty pet.
 Give your pit bull plenty of exercise and attention, and you’ll avoid a lot of behavior problems before they start.

 Leash up when you go out, use gentle discipline, and reward your Pit Bull Terrier with positive attention and food treats.
 And be sure to supply toys that are tough enough to withstand heavy, enthusiastic chewing.

-With good training, a pit bull terrier can become everything from a fantastic snuggle buddy to a well-respected service dog.
-Many Pit Bulls go on to work in search and rescue, as therapy dogs, or even Pit Bull police dogs.
+With good training, they can become everything from a fantastic snuggle buddy to a well-respected service dog.
+Many Pit Bulls go on to work in search and rescue, as therapy dogs, or even police dogs.

 The American Pit Bull Terriers’ short coat doesn’t require regular grooming.
 Instead, they’ll thrive with a regular bath, brush, and nail trim.
 A healthy coat depends on the combination of a good diet and a weekly brushing routine.
 Once per week, use a brush in a circular motion to loosen dead hair and stimulate the skin to increase the production of natural oils.
 This will keep their coat shiny and fresh.
 Though they don’t need their hair cut, a visit from a groomer is productive.
 A groomer will often give them a bath, trim their nails, express their anal glands and clean their ears—all necessary to ongoing health and hygiene of your pup.